 It is a shorter frame designed to be low to the ground, with an assembled height of 41 inches.
 As it’s available in four sizes, from twin to king, the other dimensions vary.
 Despite the low nature of this bed frame, there is a 9”clearance underneath.

 In addition to not coming with a headboard, this frame does not include hardware or inherent design to support an aftermarket headboard.
 For this reason, it would be advised to place it against a wall.
 It is, however, very easy to assemble.

 Lastly, Zinus provides a five-year warranty.
 Even if you do not like the lack of a headboard and the low height, it’s an excellent value.
 We think it is particularly well-suited for anyone on a budget, college students, or for a guest room.

-Sleepers looking for the ultimate in support for their memory foam mattress will greatly enjoy the frame offered by Olee Sleep.
+Sleepers looking for the ultimate in support for their foam mattress will greatly enjoy the frame offered by Olee Sleep.
 Made from strong steel and capable of supporting up to 1,200lbs, the frame utilizes a slat design made from thick, flat bars.
-You can rest assured that your memory foam mattress will not sag at all, which will greatly enhance the lifespan of your mattress.
+You can rest assured that your memory foam mattresses will not sag at all, which will greatly enhance the lifespan of your mattress.
 Additionally, there is no opportunity for squeaking as long as the bed is properly assemble with fully-tightened screws.

 Assembly itself is super-easy, and Olee provides the required tools.
 You’ll have a fully-built frame in a matter of minutes.
 It’s worth noting that there is no frame or footboard, however.
 Thus, this frame is best placed against a wall.